chiefdome/clash-demo-digitalclock/README.md

     * re-add these files as source files in Xilinx ISE (right click within project window)

 3. Recompile _Xilinx ISE_ project and generate new bitcode file `SevenSeg.bit`.
-    * If there are any errors, compare type of `recordish` in `topEntity.vhdl` wrapper file, and generated `DigitalClock/topEntity_0.vhdl` file.
+    * If there are any errors, compare type of `recordish` in `TopEntity.vhd` wrapper file, and generated `DigitalClock/topEntity_0.vhdl` file.
 Modify the name of the datatype accordingly in two selectors just below.
     * Make sure the toolchain follows all the steps until generation of code for the target device.
         (Note that for a different device you may just provide different `constraints.ucf` file to ISE,